valeriocelletti/Lightstreamer-example-Portfolio-adapter-java/README.md

 ## Portfolio and StockList Demo Adapters together in the same Adapter Set ##

-Please note that to work with fully functionality the [Lightstreamer - Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo), you have to deploy on your Lightstreamer instance the QUOTE_ADAPTER adapter too (see [Lightstreamer - Stock-List Demo - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
+Please note that to work with fully functionality the [Lightstreamer - Portfolio Demos - HTML Clients](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo), you have to deploy on your Lightstreamer instance the QUOTE_ADAPTER adapter too (see [Lightstreamer - Stock-List Demo - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
 To allow the two adapters to coexist within the same adapter set, please follow the instructions below:

 1. Create a new folder in  "<LS_HOME>/adapters" , let's call it "demo".